 This report is the sole responsibility of SCS.
-All advice and comments from Assessment Team members, peer reviewers, client, fishery managers and the MSC have been reviewed by SCS and incorporated into the report by SCS as deemed warranted.
+All advice and comments from Assessment Team members, peer reviewers, client, fishery managers and the MSC have been reviewed by SCS and incorporated into the report by SCS as deemed appropriate.
+This fishery was determined to be in scope under the MSC Technical Advisory Board Directive (TAB D-001 v2; CR v.1.1 27.4).